Kaihatsujin/kaihatsujin.github.io/README.md

 4. Edit this header to represent the new video.
   * LEAVE LAYOUT ALONE!
   * title is the title of the video.
 Make sure it's surrounded by "".
-  * series is the series keyword. examples are culture-bits, the-science-behind, theory, & marxist-march.
-Please contact Yukon is you need help adding a new series.
+  * series is the series keyword. examples are culture-bits, nostalgia-trip and fontendo.
+Please contact Yukon if you need help adding a new series.
   * embed is the embed link to the video.
 It's in the iframe Youtube gives you when you hit share > embed.
   * thumb is the thumbnail directory to the wanted thumbnail.
   * date is the date the video was released.